parallelproxy/.github/profile/README.md

 # Parallel
-Bypassing censorship one at a time.
+Bypassing internet censorship one step at a time.